ioBroker/ioBroker.admin/README.md

 ### 6.10.7 (2023-10-11)
 * (bluefox) Corrected adapter termination if the alias has no target

-### 6.10.6 (2023-10-11)
-* (bluefox) Added possibility to show the icon on JSON config tabs
-* (foxriver76) on upgrade all, not yet started commands can now be aborted
-* (bluefox) Added security check if the server is available from the internet without protection
-* (bluefox) Corrected navigation after the settings closing

 ## License
 The MIT License (MIT)